 Arthritis of the hip (coxarthrosis)

 It is a degenerative, non-inflammatory affection of hyaline hip joint cartilage, manifested initially by pain in movement and stiffness of the joints.
 Later, resting pain appears.
-Typical is also starting pain at the beginning of movement and in the morning.
+Typical is also starting pain at the beginning of the movement and in the morning.
 Arthrosis of the hip affects over 10% of the population.

 Primary coxarthrosis – arises from a metabolic disorder of cartilage